Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Innovative TechUses QR codes and NFC to connect products with the cloud platform

 Cellr uses QR codes and NFC/RFID technologies to connect physical or digital products with a cloud platform.
-Their technology allows brands to introduce personalized experiences (gifting, wishes, messages) for their customers into the products simply through unique QR codes.
+Their technology enables brands to integrate personalized experiences (gifting, wishes, messages) into their products through unique QR codes, allowing customers to receive them directly.

 They also claim to create bespoke solutions for brands that integrate seamlessly into manufacturing and packaging processes.
 Their solution offers additional benefits, such as geo-targeting and data collection features.

 This can help companies refine their marketing based on customer demographics in specific regions.
-To protect brand authenticity, companies partner with product verification services like BWGA.
+To protect brand authenticity, companies partner with product verification services, such as BWGA.

 5. LivingPackets – Recyclable, trackable, and versatile packaging for logistic companies